lmorg/murex/docs/commands/runtime.md

 * `--modules`
     Lists all installed modules
 * `--named-pipes`
-    Lists all the named pipes defined
+    Lists all named pipes defined
 * `--open-agents`
-    Lists all the registered `open` handlers
+    Lists all registered `open` handlers
 * `--pipes`
     Lists builtin pipes compiled into _murex_.
 These can be then be defined as named-pipes
 * `--privates`